matthewgallina/smockin/README.md

 ### OVERVIEW

-sMockin is an API mocking tool used to dynamically simulate HTTP endpoints.
+sMockin is a development tool used to dynamically simulate API endpoints and S3 buckets.

-Featuring a rich UI and HTTP mock server, replicating existing or creating new APIs can be done quickly both with JavaScript or without code.
+Featuring a rich UI an built in mock servers, creating and managing mocks can be done quickly, both with or without code.

-Whether you are a developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA / IoT / microservice infrastructure, sMockin can help by mimicking any services that are either unavailable or otherwise too difficult or time consuming to set up.
+Whether you are a developer who needs to simulate RESTFul API endpoints or an engineer working with complex microservice infrastructure, sMockin can help by mimicking any services that are either unavailable or otherwise too difficult or time consuming to set up.

 sMockin runs as a small web app which can be either installed locally onto a personal machine or hosted centrally and used by multiple users.